anniezh12/hiring-engineers/answers.md

              ![mysql yaml file](images/collecting-metrics/mysql-yaml.png)
       8. I restarted the agent and check the status.
 I was able to see that mysql has been integrated.

        ```

        ![mysql configured](images/collecting-metrics/mysql-configured-correctly.png)

       ![dashboard after mysql configured](images/collecting-metrics/dashboard-after-mysql-integration.png)

       >Challenges:
-          + This section took me a lot of time each time when I have to restart the agent after writing code in mysql.yaml file, the agent became  completely unresponsive and I was unable to connect with the datadog server until I had to uninstall the agent and redo everything again.
+        >  + This section took me a lot of time each time when I have to restart the agent after writing code in mysql.yaml file, the agent became  completely unresponsive and I was unable to connect with the datadog server until I had to uninstall the agent and redo everything again.
           I later realized that it was due to me using Agent v5 and not upgrading it.
 Once I upgraded everything started working smoothly.
-          + I was not defining the tags in mysql.yaml file since I thought they were optional and it was giving me errors but when I added them It got configured correctly.
+          >+ I was not defining the tags in mysql.yaml file since I thought they were optional and it was giving me errors but when I added them It got configured correctly.

-    Question.
+    >Question.
 Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000?

     Adding a custom check was quiet simple I just had to create two files in the following two folders.
 One important thing is to give the same name to both files.

        a. /etc/datadog-agent/conf.d
        b. /etc/datadog-agent/checks.d